ozyurtf/cpu-scheduler/README.md

 ```

 In multi level queue scheduling, processes are basically divided into different groups based on their priorities.
 And these processes are stored in queues.
 And each of these queues that have different priority level can use a different scheduling algorithm.
+For instance, Priority Scheduling may be used for intearctive process while FCFS may be used for batch processes

 The system processes (e.g. kernel processes that are responsible from memory management, task scheduling, interrupt handling, etc.) have the highest priority over the other processes.